Existing protocols might not be enough for Ebola

-They wore protective gear including face shields, hazardous materials suits and protective footwear as they inserted catheters, drew blood and dealt with his body fluids.
+They wore protective gear including face shields, face masks, hazardous materials suits and protective footwear as they inserted catheters, drew blood and dealt with his body fluids.
 Still, the two somehow contracted Ebola from the dying man.

 As health officials try to figure out how that happened, the nurses’ cases have brought new scrutiny to national Ebola protocols that had never before been put to the test at a general hospital.
 Authorities are examining whether those guidelines need to be rewritten.

 A nurse at Texas Health Presbyterian Hospital, Briana Aguirre, said on NBC’s “Today” show that nurses and other employees were asking their supervisors what they should be doing.

 “Our infectious disease department was contacted to ask, ‘what is the protocol?'”
 Aguirre said.
 “And their answer was, ‘We don’t know.
 We’re going to have to call you back.'”

 Aguirre, who did not deal directly with Duncan but helped take care of Pham, said the protective gear they were provided left the neck exposed.

 “I threw a fit.
 I just couldn’t believe it.
 In the second week of an Ebola crisis at my hospital, the only gear they were offering us at that time, and up until that time, is gear that is allowing our necks to be uncovered,” Aguirre said.
 “I just flat out asked several infectious disease nurses, I asked the CDC, ‘Why?
 Why would I be wearing three pairs of gloves, three pairs of booties, a plastic suit covering my entire body and then leave my neck hanging out this much so that something can potentially go close to my mouth or nose?”